Create an LLC: Everything You Need To Know

 Depending on the rules of your state, there may be other steps you will need to complete before your LLC is formed.
 For example, certain states require you to publish a notification that you plan to create an LLC.
 Generally, this notice will be submitted to a local newspaper.

 To fulfill this requirement, you will need to publish your notice multiple times over a period that can last several weeks.
 Then, you must provide the LLC filing office in your state with an affidavit of publication, which you should be able to acquire from your local newspaper.

 Once the previous steps have been completed, your LLC will be officially formed.
 Before you can open your business, however, you will also need to acquire permits and licenses required for business operations.
 These documents can include zoning permits, business licenses, a federal employer identification number, and a seller's permit.

 Unlike a partnership or sole proprietorship, you will need to pay certain fees when forming your LLC.
 For example, most states require you to pay a fee when filing your articles of organization, which will usually be $100.

 Some states, such as California, require you to pay an annual tax.
 Typically, filing fees will be between $30 and $200.

 If you need help creating an LLC, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.